 1. Truglo Crossbow Scope 4X32 with Rings APG

 Truglo offers various types of low-cost optics.
 The Truglo 4X32 Camo scope is a very popular model with those looking for a better option than their stock scope.

-It features a 32mm objective with 4 inches of eye relief and 1-inch tube diameter.
+It features a 32 mm objective lens with 4 inches of eye relief and 1-inch tube diameter.
 The length of the scope is 8 inches and made of durable aircraft quality aluminum.
-It includes 1-inch rings for mounting on the crossbow.
-The glass is scratch resistant and dustproof.
+It consists of 1-inch rings for mounting on the crossbow.
+The glass is scratch-resistant and dustproof.
 Like the other models, Truglo 4×32 works well in low-light situations as well.
 It provides 4X magnification, that is pretty standard.

 With Truglo 4X32 Camo crossbow scope, you get a field of view of 24 inches wide at 100 yards.
-It also includes rings that match the camo of the scope itself, providing you everything you need to get started right away.
+It also consists rims that match the camo of the scope itself, providing you everything you need to get started right away.